 Infrastructure and platform security

-Platform security encompasses the security of the network, systems, and the overall data center within the Cisco Webex Cloud.
+Platform security encompasses the security of the network, systems, and the overall Webex data center.
 All systems undergo a thorough security review and acceptance validation prior to production deployment, as well as regular ongoing hardening, security patching, and vulnerability scanning and assessment.

 Service continuity and disaster recovery are critical components of security planning.
-The Cisco data centers’ global site backups and high-availability design help enables the geographic failover of Cisco Webex services.
+The design of Cisco data centers with global site backups and high-availability help enable the geographic failover of Webex services.
 There is no single point of failure.

-After a session is established over TLS, all media streams (audio VoIP, video, screen share, and document share) are encrypted.2
+After a session is established over TLS, all media streams (audio VoIP, video, screen share, and document share) are encrypted.

 Table 1.
 Cipher suites and bit lengths